Captain-Vikram/QuizGenByPython/README.md

    - Download and install XAMPP from [https://www.apachefriends.org/index.html](https://www.apachefriends.org/index.html)
    - Start the Apache and MySQL services from the XAMPP control panel

+4. **Import SQL Database**
+   - Open your web browser and navigate to `http://localhost/phpmyadmin/`
+   - Create a new database (e.g., `quiz_db`)
+   - Select the newly created database
+   - Click on the "Import" tab in the top navigation menu
+   - Click "Choose File" and select the `database.sql` file from the project directory
+   - Click "Go" to import the database structure and data
+   - Verify that all tables have been created successfully

 ## 📂 Directory Structure

 ```